 It’s one thing for someone to search for a keyword.
 It’s another for them to actually click on the search results.
 One explanation of why is that Google wants to keep people on its platform longer.
-(This is why we stress the importance of having a Google My Business listing.)
+(This is why we stress the importance of having a Google Business Profile listing.)

 Google has implemented features like local packs and snippets that provide answers right on Google, so people don’t need to click to websites to get the answers they need.
 Google Ads (PPC) are also more prevalent than they used to be, which pushes organic results lower on the page.
 A study found that nearly 65% of Google searches in 2020 ended without a click to another web property.
 That was an increase of 15% from 2019.

 This means that you shouldn’t select keywords based on search volume alone.
 A keyword may have a great monthly search volume but a poor CTR.